Are You Struggling To Stay Positive? Here’s How To Feel Good About Yourself Right Now

 Who can you reach out to with a text or a phone call?

-Maybe you can leave a basket on your porch for delivery workers with some treats and TP for them to take and brighten their day?
+Maybe you can leave a basket on your porch for delivery workers with some treats for them to take and brighten their day?

-Or maybe write a letter or send a card to someone you care about to let them know you’re thinking about them?
+Or maybe send a letter or a card to someone you care about to let them know you’re thinking about them?
+Or send a quick text for an immediate response.

-Want to know how to feel good about yourself right now?
-Reaching out to others in need will give you an instant lift.
-Putting your focus on helping someone will take the energy away from your problems and put you into a service mindset.
+Here’s how to feel better about yourself and your situation.
+Reach out to others in need and you’ll give yourself an instant lift.
+Putting your focus on helping someone takes the energy away from your problems and puts you into a service mindset.

 Everyone is here to be of service in some way.
-Some are being of service in tangible ways, but service can be as simple as reaching out to someone in need or doing something nice for someone who isn’t expecting it.
+Some people give back in tangible ways, and remember you can be of service by simply listening or doing something nice for a person who isn’t expecting it.

 1. Create Connection With Those You Love

-Whether you’re living by yourself or with others are you taking time to really connect?
-Part of feeling down is a feeling of disconnection from others.
-Humans are social creatures who need to feel like they belong.
-Taking time to connect with those close to you, or with those who you’ve not spoken to in a while, will bring you that sense of belonging that you desire.
+Whether you’re living by yourself or with others are you focused on creating connection or separation?
+Part of feeling down is feeling disconnected from yourself and others.
+Humans are social creatures who need to feel a sense of belonging.
+Taking time to connect with those close to you, or with those who you’ve not spoken to in a while, will bring a sense of belonging that shifts how you feel about yourself quickly and easily.

-Feeling disconnected from those you are close to can be one of the most painful and isolating of feelings.
+Feeling disconnected from those you are close to can create loneliness and isolation.

-Here is a connection practice you can do before going to sleep every night (feel free to adapt it to your liking):
+Here’s how to feel better about yourself by implementing a simple practice before going to sleep every night to create connection (you can adapt this to your liking):

 Every study on happiness points to gratitude as one of the biggest keys to living a happy life.
-Put your focus on what is going well and then you will feel more resourceful taking action towards what needs improvement.
+Take time each day to concentrate on the positive aspects of your life.
+Ask yourself what’s going well and brings you joy.

-Want to really know how to feel good about yourself right now?
-Practice gratitude and share your gratitude with the people in your life.
-Spread love and happiness and feel your own happiness grow.
+Want to know how to feel better about yourself right now?
+Practice gratitude and share your appreciation with all the people in your life from acquaintances to family members, and everyone in between.
+You’ll feel better about yourself in the process.

 1. Celebrate Your Successes

-When you put your focus on your failures you have no fuel to make any changes in your life.
-It drains you of energy and motivation.
-Plus speaking negatively to yourself just before going to sleep allows those negative thoughts to seep into your subconscious.
-It’s no wonder you often feel like a failure.
+Giving attention to your shortcomings sucks your energy leaving no fuel to make any changes in your life.
+Even worse, speaking negatively to yourself just before going to sleep allows those negative thoughts to seep into your subconscious creating a cycle of feeling badly about yourself.

-Instead, fill your tank at the end of the day by focusing on what you did get done.
-These successes need not be lifetime accomplishments.
-Successes are relative to that day.
-If you have a head cold making toast and tea for yourself is a success.
-Getting your laundry done is always a success you can recognize.
+Instead, fill your tank at the end of the day by celebrating your successes for the day.
+These need not be lifetime accomplishments, successes are relative to that day.
+If you have a cold making toast and tea for yourself is a success.
+Getting your laundry done is a success you can always recognize.
+These successes can come straight from your To Do List.

-On the days you are feeling good about yourself, start making a list of lifetime accomplishments.
-These are achievements from throughout your life and are age-appropriate.
-Be sure to start your list with learning to walk and to talk because not everyone gets to do that.
+On the days you’re feeling good about yourself, start making a list of lifetime accomplishments.
+These are achievements from throughout your life and are age appropriate.
+Be sure to start the list with learning to walk and to talk because not everyone gets to do that.

-Your lifetime accomplishments become fuel on the days when you are struggling to stay positive.
+Your lifetime accomplishments become fuel on the days when you’re struggling to stay positive.
 Looking back on your triumphs inspires and motivates you to accomplish more.
-Focusing on what you haven’t yet accomplished in your life drains your energy and motivation.

-Judgment of self and of others creates a feeling of disconnection and steals your happiness.
+Judgment of self and others creates a feeling of disconnection and steals your happiness.
 The truth is everyone is human and therefore flawed in some way.
 Only machines are perfect, all humans make mistakes.
-Everyone is deserving of compassion for their flaws and is still worthy of love, even you.
+Everyone is deserving of compassion for their flaws and is still worthy of love — even you.

-Can you practice putting yourself in someone else’s shoes and finding understanding for their choices and their behaviors for feeling loved and safe?
+Can you practice putting yourself in someone else’s shoes and finding understanding for their choices and their behaviors?
+Imagine that whatever annoying or frustrating behavior they’re exhibiting see it as a strategy for them to feel loved and safe.
+How would that change your judgment of them and the situation?

-The biggest mistake you can make in ALL of your relationships is to assume that the two of you will have the same strategies.
-Or to judge other people because their strategies are NOT like your own.
+The biggest mistake you can make in all your relationships is to assume that the two of you will have the same strategies.
+Or to judge people because their strategies are not like your own.
 Finding compassion for those strategies or behaviors that you disagree with will melt your judgment and fill your heart with love.

-This doesn’t mean that you have to excuse bad behavior, but finding understanding for why someone behaves the way they do will transform your judgment into love.
+This does not include excusing bad behavior but rather finding understanding of why someone behaves the way they do will transform your judgment into compassion.

-When it comes to yourself are you still riddled with regret and self-doubt?
+Do you find you’re often riddled with regret and self-doubt?
 Finding compassion for yourself allows you to heal and create positive change in every area of your life.

-Accepting your past mistakes because you didn’t know better will allow you to feel good about yourself right now.
+Accepting your past mistakes because you didn’t know better will allow you to feel better about yourself and release your self-judgment.
 When you know better, you’ll do better and make better choices.

 1. Laugh Your Troubles Away

-Laughter produces endorphins, which naturally makes you feel good.
-In fact, even just putting a smile on your face will trigger the endorphin response.
+Laughter produces endorphins, which naturally make you feel good.
+Even just putting a smile on your face will trigger the endorphin response.

-If you are feeling down and wondering how to feel good about yourself right now, find something that makes you smile or laugh and let your body’s natural processes melt away your troubles.
+If you’re feeling down and wondering how to feel better about yourself right now, find something that makes you smile or laugh and let your body’s natural processes melt away your troubles.

 Watch your favorite comedy, read a funny book, or find funny videos on YouTube.
 Discovering sources of humor in life around you will immediately transform negative emotions.

 You don’t even have to be sincere about smiling or laughing.
-If you put a fake smile on your face or practice a laugh, you will still get the benefits.
+If you put a fake smile on your face or practice a laugh you’ll still get the benefits.

-To deepen your laughter practice, you can retell a story about a past issue while laughing.
-Find a friend to share with, or do this with yourself in a mirror.
-Retell the events of a recent problem but laugh out loud while telling the story.
-The endorphin rush that you produce will transform your relationship to the past event.
+To deepen your laughter practice retell a story about a disappointing event while laughing.
+Find a friend or do this with yourself in a mirror.
+Retell the events of a recent problematic situation but laugh out loud while telling the story.
+The endorphin rush that you produce will transform your feelings about that past event.

 You can simply cycle through the three sounds of laughter: Ha-Ha-Ha, Ho-Ho-Ho, Hee-Hee-Hee!

-To discover how to feel good about yourself right now, laugh and smile at your troubles.
-What is the difference between a story being funny or being tragic?
-An endorphin rush is the delineating factor.
+To discover how to feel better about yourself right now, laugh and smile at your troubles.
+What’s the difference between a story being funny or being tragic?
+An endorphin rush is the delineating factor, you don’t have to take everything seriously.
+Lightening up will lighten your load and you’ll be filled with more joy.

 1. Affirm Your New Reality